jeff845997715/learngit/readme.txt

 fuck git again

-Creating a new branch is quick AND simple.
+Creating a new branch is quick AND simple123.